Nikolay1580/DB-project/README.md

 proceed as the js does not allow to proceed if invalid data is sent back.

 PS. please use firefox for best user experience!

+## Week 7

+This week, we focused on strengthening our web service security and implemented essential user authentication features.

+1. **Email Security**: We set up encrypted email communication using a plugin (e.g., Enigmail) to ensure secure interaction with the TAs.
+We generated a key pair and digital signature, sending the public key to the TA, followed by an encrypted, signed email to verify secure message delivery.

+2. **Access Control for Maintenance Pages**: To protect our service against unauthorized access, we implemented a basic user management system:
+   - Created an `auth.php` file for backend authentication processes, ensuring restricted access to maintenance functionalities.
+   - Configured a user table to store admin credentials for secure access.
+   - Developed user authentication interfaces and logic to validate login details on the server, blocking unauthorized access with an appropriate error message.

+3. **User Login and Registration**: We expanded the security framework by implementing user login and registration pages:
+   - **Login and Registration Pages**: Files such as `Login_page.html`, `Login_page.css`, `Login_page.js`, `Register_page.html`, `Register_page.css`, and `Register_page.js` were added to support user authentication.
+   - **Backend Authentication**: The `auth.php` file interacts with `gspot_lib.php` to verify user credentials securely.
+   - **Session Management**: The login and registration components are set up to support session management, further securing user interactions.

+With these additions, we laid a solid foundation for user authentication and enhanced security across the service.
+The code and configuration files for these updates are available in the repository for review and testing.

+Here's an updated summary for Week 8 that fits the tone and detail level of your README:

+## Week 8

+This week, we set up a new `apache_server` directory to house our database server, which is currently operational on our local system.
+We encountered some connectivity challenges with the university's server, which we are actively addressing to enable broader access.

+Additionally, we created an `analysis.pdf` file that documents the IP addresses of all PHP files within our project.
+This file includes detailed access statistics, such as each page’s access frequency, originating IP addresses, and browser information.
+We have also added two logging scripts, `access_log.php` and `error_log.php`, to track and log requests and errors.
+These logs allow us to generate insightful usage timelines and error diagnostics, facilitating continuous improvement and debugging of the service.